belodetek/black.box/README.md

 * connect with your credentials

 # Tunnelblick and Windows
 Support for [Tunnelblick](https://tunnelblick.net/) as well as OpenVPN Windows client(s) is under development, without advanced features (e.g. PBR) enjoyed by other device types.
+Requires OpenVPN v2.4 or later.

 To install the preview:
 * [download](https://tunnelblick.net/) and intall OpenVPN client